tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 ## Domain name

-HTTPS is tied to a domain name, because the TLS certificate is for that specific domain name.
+HTTPS is tied to a domain name because the TLS certificate is for that specific domain name.

-So, you need to have one, or buy one.
+So, you need to have one or buy one.

 I buy my domains at <a title="This link has my referral code, if you don't want to use it, you can also type it in the browser. 🤷" href="https://www.name.com/referral/16bb2">Name.com</a>, it's quite cheap and it has worked quite well for me.